 TPS (also called "decode throughput") measures how fast the model generates subsequent output tokens after the first token is produced.
 For low-batch decode, memory bandwidth is often the dominant constraint.
 Exact results depend on model architecture, quantization, parallelism, engine, context length, and batch shape; measure the deployed configuration rather than using a generic tokens-per-second claim.
 Production systems use batched inference, often with continuous batching,[7] to improve aggregate throughput across requests.

 ITL represents the time elapsed between generating consecutive output tokens.[6]
-For a single request running in isolation, ITL is simply the inverse of TPS ().
+For a single request running in isolation, ITL is the inverse of TPS ().

 While ITL is the individual gap between adjacent streamed tokens, TPOT is the average time per generated output token after the first token.
 In practice, TPOT is often computed as the mean of a request's ITL values or as an aggregate benchmark statistic across requests.[6]